 - Make sure the agency is a member of respected professional organizations, like The Association of Residential Lettings Agent (ARLA), and a suitable redress scheme (Property Ombudsman).
 Any disputes that may arise in the future will be dealt with according to formal regulations.

 - Are the staff NFOPP (National Federation of Property Professionals) qualified?
 This means every member of staff knows the property law in and out and can advise you accordingly.

 It might be cheaper to rent in an area further out from the city or your job, but don’t forget to calculate for the monthly costs and time for your commute.
 Check area guides and safety reports.

-View as many properties as you can and never sign up for anything without seeing it in the flesh
+View as many properties as you can and never sign up for anything without seeing it in person

 Some properties will be a pleasant surprise compared to the online images, and some quite the opposite.
 Make sure you see a range of properties so you can compare the good and bad, whilst also discovering what things are the most important to you, versus what you are willing to compromise on.